commercelayer/commercelayer-docs-resources/skus/object.md

 # The SKU object

-A SKU object is returned as part of the response body of each successful list, retrieve, create or update API call.
+A SKU object is returned as part of the response body of each successful list, retrieve, create or update API call <b>to the /api/skus endpoint</b>.

 ## Fields